 Because there are so many globally, it can be difficult for I Like Maps to cover them all.
 That's why they have a service to do a specific location for your request.

-Let's think of ways you can allow your customers to have their own special designs in your POD business as well.
+Let's consider ways to allow your customers unique designs in your POD business.

-When you think of designs, you think of wanting to create a wow factor for your customers.
-But, sometimes, it's actually as simple as making them resonate with something they're proud about.
+When you think of designs, you think of creating a wow factor for your customers.
+But, sometimes, it's as simple as making them resonate with something they're proud about.

 What can you learn from this store?